emmahone/DNS-101/README.md

 DNS records are essential for the proper functioning of the internet and are used by web browsers, email servers, and other network services to locate the servers responsible for hosting a particular domain or service.

+# What is a wildcard DNS record?
+A wildcard DNS record is a type of DNS record that allows a domain name to resolve to multiple IP addresses or hostnames.
+It is a special DNS record that is represented by an asterisk (*) character in the leftmost part of a domain name, such as *.example.com.

+When a wildcard DNS record is created, it tells the DNS resolver to match any subdomain name that is not explicitly defined with this record.
+For example, if there is a wildcard record for *.example.com, a DNS query for any subdomain name such as blog.example.com, shop.example.com, or anything.example.com will be resolved to the same IP address or hostname specified in the wildcard record.

+Wildcard DNS records are commonly used in situations where there are multiple subdomains that need to be served from the same IP address or hostname.
+For example, a website that has many subdomains such as blogs.example.com, forums.example.com, and support.example.com could use a wildcard DNS record to simplify DNS configuration and management.

+It is important to note that wildcard DNS records can have security implications if not properly configured.
+Attackers can use wildcard DNS records to perform subdomain enumeration attacks and exploit vulnerabilities in subdomains that are not explicitly defined.
+Therefore, it is recommended to use wildcard DNS records only when necessary and to configure them carefully with appropriate security measures in place.

 # DNS Responses
 DNS (Domain Name System) responses are the answers provided by a DNS server when a DNS query/lookup is made.
 When a user types in a domain name in their browser, the browser sends a DNS query to a DNS server to resolve the domain name into an IP address.